S.T. Cyelse FD67

 24.6.1912: Arrived Milford.

-11.12.1912: Leaving Milford at 5.30pm for fishing grounds in thick rain and blowing hard.
-(Sk.
+11.12.1912: Leaving Milford at 5.30pm for fishing grounds in thick rain and blowing hard (Sk.
 Edward Gibbs).
 When between Thorne Island and Stack Rock Fort, collided with steam liner EAGLE (M64) inbound which sank with the loss of five crewmen.

 19.2.1913: At BoT formal investigation at Milford, the Court found Sk.
 Gibbs guilty of failing to keep a proper look out and suspended his ticket for nine months.
 The Second Hand, William Blockwell was found guilty of unsatisfactory conduct in attempting to save life and his ticket suspended for three months.

 9.2.1915: Requisitioned for war service as a minesweeper (1-12pdr, 1-7.5” A/S Howitzer & W/T) (Ad.No.975).
 Fitted as Leader.
+Based Kirkwall.

 20.8.1931: Stranded on rocks off Irish Coast for six hours but refloated; boat lost.

-25.2.1934: Sold to Boston Deep Sea Fishing & Ice Co Ltd, Fleetwood (F. Parkes, manager).
+25.2.1934: Sold to Boston Deep Sea Fishing & Ice Co Ltd, Fleetwood (Fred Parkes, Blackpool, manager).

-30.2.1934: Sold to Mason Trawlers Ltd, Fleetwood (T. Cardwell, manager).
+30.2.1934: Sold to Mason Trawlers Ltd, Fleetwood (Thomas Cardwell, manager).

 30.10.1934: Milford registry closed

-11.12.1934: Registered at Fleetwood (FD67) (R. W. Mason, manager).
+11.12.1934: Registered at Fleetwood (FD67) (Richard W. Mason, manager).

-1939: R. H. Bagshaw designated manager.
+1939: R. H. Bagshaw appointed manager.

 23.8.1940: Returned to owner.